ECMWFCode4Earth/DeepR/README.md

 ![Positional Embeddings](docs/_static/pos_embedding.png)

-Besides, we may encoded other important features as the hour of the day or the day of the year, which are cyclical.
+Besides, we may encode other important features as the hour of the day or the day of the year, which are cyclical.
 This is different from positional encodings because we want the encoding from hour 23 to be more similar to the one from 0 than from hour 18.

 ## References